Where are they now? Barcelona’s last 11 January signings

 The former Atletico Madrid midfielder cost Barca an initial €34million but joined Istanbul Basaksehir on a remarkable two-and-a-half-year/please-just-go-away loan deal in January 2018.

-Basaksehir terminated Turan’s loan deal earlier this month with the highlights of his spell coming in the form of a 10-match ban for pushing an assistant referee and a suspended prison sentence for brawling with a pop star before firing a gun into the floor of a hospital.
+Basaksehir terminated Turan’s loan deal in January, with the highlights of his spell coming in the form of a 10-match ban for pushing an assistant referee and a suspended prison sentence for brawling with a pop star before firing a gun into the floor of a hospital.

 Having played a minor role in Istanbul Basaksehir’s Super Lig title win last season, he’s still in Turkey, having signed a two-year deal with Galatasaray in the summer.